randomcoww/blog/vrrp-gateway.md

   }
   ```

-  Keepalived will automatically remove this on transition to `backup`.
+  Keepalived will automatically call remove on virtual rules on transition to `backup`.

   **Routing table summary**